malis-course/malis-course.github.io/_pages/project.md

 * Next steps: Given your preliminary results, what are the next steps that you are considering?

 #### Final deliverable
 Your final deliverable will include the project report as well as the code produced during the project.
-Using a github for the latter is strongly recommended.
+Using a Github repository for the latter is strongly recommended.

 *Format*: Final project report can be at most 5 pages long (including appendices and figures).
 Extra pages are allowed only if they contain only references.
 If you did this work in collaboration with someone else, or if someone else (such as another professor) had advised you on this work, your write-up must fully acknowledge their contributions.
 For shared projects, it is required that you submit the final report from the class/project you are sharing the project with.
 You can use the guidelines from Standford's ML course on how to write the final report ([link](http://cs229.stanford.edu/final-report-guidelines.pdf)).